-The shower floor (aka shower pan) needs different tile than anywhere else mainly due to safety.
-Although larger tile is recommended for the shower walls, you want to go with a smaller format for the shower floor.
+The shower floor (aka shower pan) needs different tile than anywhere else, mainly due to safety.
+Although larger tile works perfectly for the shower walls, you want to go with a smaller format for the shower floor.

-A mesh mounted mosaic where each individual squares range from 1 x 1 to 3 x 3 should be your go-to option.
-They come in square, rectangle, hexagon and many other shapes and they’re perfect for shower floors.
+A mesh-mounted mosaic where each square ranges from 1 x 1 to 3 x 3 should be your go-to option.
+They come in square, rectangle, hexagon, and many other shapes, and they’re perfect for shower floors.

 The reason you want grout lines on the shower floor is for traction.
-The larger the tile, the less footing you have particularly when it’s wet so go for a mesh mounted tile that comes in smaller squares.
+The larger the tile, the less footing you have particularly when it’s wet.
+Go for a mesh-mounted tile that comes in smaller squares.
 This becomes even more important for older folks or those needing assistance.

-The main advantage with mesh mounted tile (irrespective of material) is it flexes perfectly with the slant of the shower floor making it super easy to install.
+The main advantage of mesh-mounted tile (irrespective of material) is it flexes perfectly with the slant of the shower floor, making it super easy to install.

 As far as material goes:

-#1 Porcelain: Once again, a bulletproof option that’s well priced and above all, has all the qualities you want in a tile that gets daily usage.
-It doesn’t need to be sealed and the vast majority of tile manufacturers make coordinating mosaic tile with their field tile for shower floors.
+#1 Porcelain: Once again, a bulletproof option that’s well priced and, above all, has all the qualities you want in a tile that gets daily usage.
+It doesn’t need sealing, and the vast majority of tile manufacturers make coordinating mosaic tile with their field tile for shower floors.

-#2 River Rocks: These have become really popular over recent years and having worked with them a lot, I’ll tell you that you will be a lot happier with the flat rocks over the rounded ones.
-The flatter ones are more comfortable on the feet, easier to clean and don’t need as much grout compared to the rounded ones.
+#2 River Rocks: These have become popular over recent years.
+Having worked with them a lot, you will be happier with the flat rocks over the rounded ones.
+The flatter ones are more comfortable on the feet, easier to clean, and don’t need as much grout as the rounded ones.
 They come in an array of different color blends

-#3 Natural Stone: Not the place you want to put natural stone.
-It’s more likely to chip and stain faster on the shower floor compared to the wall.
-Since a lot of this material comes in a polished finish, you want to be careful putting this down especially if there are wheelchairs or assistance equipment involved.
+#3 Natural Stone: Not the place you want to put a natural stone.
+It’s more likely to chip and stain faster on the shower floor than the wall.
+Since a lot of this material comes in a polished finish, you want to be careful putting this down, especially if there are wheelchairs or assistance equipment involved.

-I have seen this work really well only when the mosaic is very small (1 x 1 squares on a 12 x 12 sized mesh) and it has been properly sealed.
+I have seen this work really well only when the mosaic is very small (1 x 1 squares on a 12 x 12 sized mesh) and it’s properly sealed.
 Aside from that, stick with options 1 or 2.

 Best Places To Buy Shower Wall & Floor Tile

-In terms of the best places to find shower wall and floor tile for your project, the options are many.
+The options are many in terms of the best places to find shower walls and floor tile for your project.